emilyvertosick/Statistics-Course/docs/02-week2.md

 ## [1,] 0.5310881 0.4799345 0.5817614 0.02540009
 ```

-For a binary variable, the function `ci.binom` from the `gmodels` package is used.
+For a binary variable, the function `ci.binom` from the {gmodels} package is used.
 This gives the proportion of women along with 95% confidence intervals (95% is the default, meaning if you don’t specify a level, it assumes you want the 95% confidence interval.)

 ### Using R as a calculator